 Alterations: Added 10 cm to length

 I can’t believe that I had no changes to make, as vintage patterns are notoriously difficult, especially since they do not usually come in multi-sizes.
-I did a quick toile and luckily it turned out they fitted perfectly straight out of the pack.
+I did a quick toile and luckily it turned out they fit perfectly straight out of the pack.
 Brucie bonus!!
-But I do like my culottes at least mid calf, so I had to add a bit at the hem.
+But I do like my culottes at least mid-calf, so I had to add a bit at the hem.

 Fabric: mystery wool (potentially a bit of poly mixed in)

 I’ve had this fabric in my stash for ages.
 It was a gift from someone, but I never fund the right project for it, as it’s quite scratchy.
 I was convinced for a long time that it’s all synthetic, but as I cut into it, I did the burn test and there is definitely wool there.
 Plus when I started ironing and put the iron on it, it smelled intensely like wet dog, so that’s another argument for it.

 I also used a tiny scrap of black denim, for the waistband facing.
 I didn’t want to use interfacing to make it a bit more flexible, so I chose to use a heavier weight fabric as facing instead.
 I’m not sure if that was the right decision in the end, as it does crinkle a bit, in spite of being very comfortable.